HRAMF/chronicles_of_lance_and_loom/campaign_milestones/chronicle.md

 The Voice in the Dream

-It was in the third season of their travel, amidst the hush of a Damaran winter, that Baldric first heard the voice in the dream:
+It was in the third season of their travel, amidst the hush of a winter, still weeks away from Waterdeep, that Baldric first heard the voice in the dream:

 A golden field stretched before him.
 A lance stood upright in the earth, untouched by shadow.
 Around him, feathers fell—not from sky, but from radiance itself, shimmering like the sun’s corona at first light.